 The design of the Breeze is good enough for regular though careful use.
 It's made of plastic that can withstand minor bumps and crashes.
 Though the Breeze retails for under $500, it's still a significant expense.
 So, its overall durability is a very good thing.
-It's worth mentioning however, that the white body colour of the Breeze can make it difficult to visually track its movement.
-Contrasting body colour makes a drone stand out against the brightness of the sky.
-Due to its colour, the Breeze may be difficult to spot when it's flown at max height in certain conditions.
-One very nice feature of the Breeze is that it has a failsafe that ensures it won't go missing when signal is lost.
+It's worth mentioning however, that the white body color of the Breeze can make it difficult to visually track its movement.
+Contrasting body color makes a drone stand out against the brightness of the sky.
+Due to its color, the Breeze may be difficult to spot when it's flown at max height in certain conditions.
+One very nice feature of the Breeze is that it has a failsafe that ensures it won't go missing when the signal is lost.
 A drone can lose signal if the controller is out of range or out of power.
-In these situations, the Breeze is designed to hover in place for one minute, and return to its take off point where it shuts itself down.
+In these situations, the Breeze is designed to hover in place for one minute and return to its take-off point where it shuts itself down.

 Battery life(Flight time)